JeremyVoisin/invoiceplane-api/README.md

 # What about docker ?

-A docker image is being built [here](https://hub.docker.com/r/jeremyvoisin/invoiceplane-api)
+A docker image is being built here : [jeremyvoisin/invoiceplane-api](https://hub.docker.com/r/jeremyvoisin/invoiceplane-api)